Child Support Lawyer in Marina del Rey

 Child support payments in California are legally required until the child reaches the age of 18, or until the age of 19 if the child is still in high school and lives with one parent.
 Parents may also agree to extend support if they desire, or the court may order it if the child is unable to become self-supporting due to a disability.

-The support may end earlier if the children gets married, joins the military, or becomes self-supporting.
+The support may end earlier if the children get married, join the military, or become self-supporting.

 A California court may order retroactive child support payments for up to three years between the filing date and the court order date.
 For example, if a divorce takes four years, child support can only go back three years.